 Plants affected Primarily potato but also other solanaceous plants (tomato, aubergine)

-Main symptoms Damage to the root system causing lack of vigour and poor yield
+Main symptoms Damage to the root system causing lack of vigour, poor yield, secondary rot

 Caused by Plant parasitic nematodes